LSRapolu/Aging-Biomarkers/README.md

 ## Why It Matters
 DNA methylation-based biomarkers offer a powerful tool for understanding biological aging.
 Chronological age estimation from blood samples has critical applications in:
--**Forensic science**: Age prediction in unidentified samples.
+  - **Forensic science**: Age prediction in unidentified samples.
--**Healthcare**: Early identification of accelerated aging or age-related diseases.
+  - **Healthcare**: Early identification of accelerated aging or age-related diseases.
--**Research**: Understanding the epigenetic effects of environment and lifestyle.
+  - **Research**: Understanding the epigenetic effects of environment and lifestyle.

 ## The Challenge
   Current age estimation models vary in accuracy across datasets.
   Accurate, robust models are needed to generalize well across populations.

 ## The Impact
 Improved prediction models enable better diagnostics, scientific insights, and targeted interventions across clinical and population health domains.